Boxadactle/coordinates-display/README.md

 In this image, I have turned off the biome and the direction.
 ![The overlay customized with the keybinds](https://github.com/Boxadactle/coordinates-display/blob/main/img/overlay1.png?raw=true)

 You cannot change all of the options with the key binds however.
 Use the "Open Configuration File" key bind to locate the config file.
 Now you can change every option!
+(Working on a better way to do this)

 ![config file open in vscode](https://github.com/Boxadactle/coordinates-display/blob/main/img/configfile.png?raw=true)